hypre-space/hypre/src/docs/usr-manual/ch-fei.rst

    Example of an unstructured mesh.

-FEI refers to a specific interface for black-box finite element solvers, originally developed in Sandia National Lab, see [FEI-ref]_.
+FEI refers to a specific interface for black-box finite element solvers, originally developed in Sandia National Lab, see [ClEA1999]_.
 It differs from the rest of the conceptual interfaces in hypre in two important aspects: it is written in C++, and it does not separate the construction of the linear system matrix from the solution process.
 A complete description of Sandia's FEI